Dynamoid/dynamoid/README.md

     bin/stop_dynamodblocal
     ```

 If you want to run all the specs that travis runs, use `bundle exec wwtd`, but first you will need to setup all the rubies, for each of `%w( 2.0.0-p648 2.1.10 2.2.6 2.3.3 2.4.1 jruby-9.1.8.0 )`.
-WHen you run `bundle exec wwtd` it will take care of starting and stopping the local dynamodb instance.
+When you run `bundle exec wwtd` it will take care of starting and stopping the local dynamodb instance.

 ```shell
 rvm use 2.0.0-p648